sunil-1510/finstackk-user-manual/README.md

 FinStackk offers a range of features and functions to help you manage your finances and make informed decisions.
 We strive to provide you with an intuitive and user-friendly interface that caters to all your financial needs.
 FinStackk is designed to assist you in managing your finances by providing you with various tools and resources.
 Whether you are a business owner, an individual, or a financial professional, we have something to offer to everyone.

-We offer integrations, reports, tasks, compliance, notices, messages, documents as part of our features and functions in FinStackk.
+We offer integrations, insights, reports, tasks, compliance, notices, messages, documents as part of our features and functions in FinStackk.
 With our integrations, you can connect your accounts and manage your finances more efficiently.
+Insights gives you the graphical representation of data for more accessible view.
 Our reports provide you with detailed insights into your financial activities, allowing you to make informed decisions.
 The tasks feature allows you to create and manage tasks, assign them to team members, and track progress.
 Our compliance feature helps you stay on top of regulatory requirements and avoid penalties.
 The notices feature keeps you informed about important updates and deadlines, while the messages feature enables easy communication with team members and clients.
 Finally, the documents feature allows you to store and manage important documents securely.
 With these features and functions, our FinStackk offers a comprehensive solution to your financial management needs.

 In this user manual, we will walk you through the different features and functions of FinStackk, and show you how to use them to their full potential.